-Celebrating Christmas On 1st Jan, The ceremony of sacrifice begins.
+On 1st of Jan, The ceremony of sacrifice begins.
 Families enter the yard of churches, kiss the relatives.
-Children play and adults do greetings.
-At the exact time of 12:00 when bells ring, the sound of silence is all you will hear, everybody look at the sky and pray, lighten candles, sing while their tears wash out their faces.
+Children play, and adults do greetings.
+At the exact time of 12:00 when bells ring, the sound of silence is all you will hear, everybody looks at the sky and pray, turn on candles, then people sing a traditional song while their tears wash out their faces.

-On 5th Jan, Armenians break their fasting, doing communion in Church.
-For the consecration, they give some butter to families to be added in their meals.
+On 5th of Jan, Armenians break their fasting, doing communion in Church.
+For the consecration, they give some butter to families to add to their meals.

-In the Christian New Year Eve family members gather together around the Christmas tree and pray and then attend to church services.
-Pine trees are ornamented by colourful glass balls and shining lights and under the Christmas trees, there are always gifts.
-Some family members put on Santa clause clothes, and some hire a Santa clause to give presents to the children.
+In the Christian New Year eve family members gather together around the Christmas tree and pray and then attend to church services.
+Pine trees ornamented by colourful glass balls and shining lights.
+Under the Christmas trees, there are always gifts.
+Some family members put on Santa clause clothes, and some hire a Santa claus to give presents to the children.